GaloyMoney/dealer/PRICE-SERVICE.md

 ### Immediate USD Buy
 ```
-GetExchangeRateForImmediateUsdBuy(amount: Satoshis): USD
+GetCentsFromSatsForImmediateBuy(amount: Satoshis): USD
 ```

-This interface takes an amount of BTC/sats and returns the equivalent amount of USD using an internal exchange rate.
+This interface takes an amount of BTC in sats and returns the equivalent amount of USD using an internal exchange rate.

 #### Internal Exchange Rate
-Since the balances are only records in the ledger, and that the USD is ultimately hedged by the Dealer, which in turn uses an market exchange (OKEx) to do so, it make sense to use at the minimum the **ask** from the exchange directly, apply the transaction fee (ex.: 0.05%) and then some discretionary fees.
+Since the balances are only records in the ledger, and that the USD is ultimately hedged by the Dealer, which in turn uses a market exchange (OKEx) to do so, it make sense to use at the maximum the **bid** from the exchange directly, apply the transaction fee (ex.: 0.05%) and then some discretionary fees.

 ### Immediate USD Sell (BTC Buy)
 ```
-GetExchangeRateForImmediateUsdSell(amount: USD): Satoshis
+GetSatsFromCentsForImmediateSell(amount: USD): Satoshis
 ```

-This interface takes an amount of USD and returns the equivalent amount of BTC/sats using an internal exchange rate.
+This interface takes an amount of USD in cents and returns the equivalent amount of BTC in sats using an internal exchange rate.

 #### Internal Exchange Rate
 For the same reasons as explained [above](./PRICE-SERVICE.md#Immediate-USD-Buy),